DrewNaylor/guinget/docs/readmes/readme-v0.1.2-alpha.txt

 SHA-256 sum for "lib\YamlDotNet.dll" in the archive:
 632E1C37E67E5BE46766FFC9ED7790C22D1FE75A5B83AAB9EC4C0678414E5B82

-The rest of the libraries in the "lib" folder are from Microsoft.Data.Sqlite: https://www.nuget.org/packages/Microsoft.Data.Sqlite/
+The rest of the libraries in the "lib" folder are from Microsoft.Data.Sqlite and I don't want to list them all: https://www.nuget.org/packages/Microsoft.Data.Sqlite/